IIEleven11/StyleTTS2FineTune/README.md

 ### Data Preparation

-1. Place a single 24khz .wav file in the /StyleGuide/makeDataset folder.
+1. Change directory to where you have unpacked StyleTTSFineTune (You should see the makeDataset folder)
+2. To make base directories you can either create the following folders...
+- audio
+- srt
+- badAudio
+- segmentedAudio
+- or run
+  - python makeDataset/tools/srtsegmenter.py
+3. Add WAV audio files to the audio directory (remove special characters, brackets, parenthesis to prevent issues)
+4. Change directory to the srt folder
-2. Run the whisperx command on the wav file:
+5. Run the following command to generate srt files for all files in the audio folder
-    - whisperx /StyleGuide/makeDataset/wavfile.wav --model large-v2 --align_model WAV2VEC2_ASR_LARGE_LV60K_960H
+   - for i in ../audio/*.wav; do whisperx "$i" --model large-v2 --align_model WAV2VEC2_ASR_LARGE_LV60K_960H; done
-        - (Run this on the command line.
-If your GPU cant handle it there are other models you can use besides large-v2)
-3. The above command will generate a set of transcriptions.
-Save the resulting files.

 ### Segmentation and Transcription

-1. Navigate to the tools directory:
+1. Navigate to the main directory (You should see the folder makeDataset)
-2. Open srtsegmenter.py and fill out all the file paths.
-3. Run the segmentation script:
+2. Run the segmentation script (python makeDataset/tools/srtsegmenter.py:

 The above steps will generate a set of segmented audio files, a folder of bad audio it didn't like, and an output.txt file.
 I have it set to throw out segmemts under one second and over 11.6 seconds.
 You can adjust this to varying degrees.

 ### Phonemization

-1. Open phonemized.py and fill out the file paths.
-2. Run the script.
+1. Run the script (python makeDataset/tools/phonemized.py.
-3. This script will create the train_list.txt and val_list.txt files.
+2. This script will create the train_list.txt and val_list.txt files.

 - OOD_list.txt comes from the LibriTTS dataset.
 The following are some things to consider taken from the notes at https://github.com/yl4579/StyleTTS2/discussions/81.
 There is a lot of good information there, I suggest looking it over.